praveen123778/Myproject/README.md

 # Myproject
-# Chnages related to zero touch.
+# Chnages related to more zero touch.